kelveden/milli/README.md

 -----
 A stub contains all the information that vanilli needs to match against an incoming HTTP request.
 If vanilli matches an incoming HTTP request against a stub it will respond with the response specified against that stub.

+The matching algorithm is lazy in the sense that whilst ALL criteria specifed in the stub MUST be matched against a request, beyond that it is irrelevant what other data is in the request.
+E.g. if there are querystring parameters in the request that are not explicitly mentioned in the stub, the stub will still match.

 A new stub is created via one of the `onXXX` functions exposed globally by milli - where 'XXX' is an HTTP method (e.g. `onGet`).
 Each one of these functions returns a new stub builder that exposes a fluent API for crafting HTTP request